Nizhny Novgorod railway station

 Nizhny Novgorod railway station (Вокзал Нижний Новгород until 2010 Gorky-Moskovsky Горький-Московский) is a central station in Nizhny Novgorod, Russia.
-In terms of the amount of work performed, the 1st class station, and by the nature of the work performed, is a cargo station.
 It was opened on August 2, 1862.

 History

 The station in Nizhny Novgorod was built in 1862, when the Moscow-Vladimir railway was extended.
 On August 2, 1862, traffic was opened on the section Vladimir - Nizhny Novgorod.
 The station became the final point for the Moscow-Nizhny Novgorod railway.
 It consisted of three two-storey buildings connected by passages to the lobby in the center, waiting rooms, mail, telegraph, buffets and restaurants.
 A clock was installed on the central tower.
 Inside the building walls were decorated with mosaic panels on heroic themes.

 In 1894, the imperial (tsardom) pavilion was built for the arrival of imperial persons in the city.
 The architect Dmitry Chichagov, a representative of the famous dynasty of Russian architects, designed both the building and the interiors.
 The hall of the pavilion was decorated with a large portrait of Nicholas II and a carved fireplace made of white Italian marble.
 A telephone was installed for important talks.
 The pavilion received the emperor twice: in 1896, during the All-Russia Exhibition and in 1913, during the celebration of the Romanov Tercentenary.
 During the 1905 revolution, it was captured by rebellious workers and held for some time.
 After the October Revolution of 1917, the Committee of the Bolsheviks of Kanavino and the medical institution of railway were located in the building at different times.

 The Soviet government for a long time kept the old building.
 During the World War II, the Moscow railway station, along with the Kazan railway station, became an important strategic object.
 For the connection of the two stations between them were laid railway tracks through the cargo port on Spit and Kanavinsky bridge.
 German pilots tried several times to bombing the station, however, it was to no avail.
 Bombs was fell on Revolution Square and near to the modern building of the Central Department Store.
 After winning the war, trainloads arrived at the train station with victorious soldiers.